thebrubaker/vue-element-queries/README.md

 **How To Use VueElementQuery**

-Take the package for a spin using `vue build example/index`
+Take the package for a spin using `vue build example`

 Install the plugin as you normally would with `Vue.use(VueElementQuery)`